About South Sioux Animal Hospital

 Sam has one fur-baby at home, a long-haired chihuahua named Penelope.
 When not working, Sam enjoys spending time with family and friends, reading a good book, making crafts or catching up on one of her many favorite television shows.

 Outside of work Teasha enjoys spending time with her nieces and nephews, and watching scary movies with her husband.
-Teasha has 2 ‘fur kids’: a Miniature Pinscher , Mercedes, and a Bengal cat, Bentley.
+Teasha has a Miniature Pinscher named Porscha.

 Outside of work Char enjoys gardening, and spending time with her grandkids.
 She is married and has 5 children.
-Char is also a pet mom to 3 cats and 2 dogs.
+Char is also a pet mom to 3 cats and 1 dog.

 DeAnna started at South Sioux Animal Hospital in 2018 as one of our receptionists.
 DeAnna had previously worked at an animal hospital, but spent the past 15 years working in education to be closer to her kids.
 She is excited to be back in the world of veterinary care!

-DeAnna and her husband, Dan, have 6 children and are the proud grandparents to 9 beautiful grandchildren!
+DeAnna and her husband, Dan, have 6 children and are the proud grandparents to 9 grandchildren and 6 bonus grandchildren!
 They are also parents to one sweet fur baby, Wrigley, a golden doodle.

 Outside of work Sarah enjoys gardening and spending time with her son and daughter.
-Her animal family includes 5 cats, 2 dogs, 1 bearded dragon, 1 iguana, and 4 snakes.
+Her animal family includes 4 cats, 2 dogs, 1 bearded dragon, and 2 snakes.

 Sharlie joined the South Sioux Animal Hospital team in 2009 as a kennel worker.
 She provides excellent care for the pets staying with us for boarding or staying due to illness, and ensures they are comfortable.
 Since she was a little kid, she has always been bringing home stray animals and caring for them.

-Outside of work, Sharlie enjoys painting and sketching animals, spending time with her son, and spending time outside.
-At home, she has 2 dogs, and at her mom’s farm, she has 4 horses, 2 mini horses, 3 dogs and 2 cats!
+Outside of work, Sharlie enjoys painting and sketching animals, spending time with her family, and spending time outside.
+At home, she has 1 dog; at her parent’s farm, she has 4 horses, 2 mini horses, 3 dogs and 2 cats!

 Kaitlin joined South Sioux Animal Hospital in 2020 as our groomer, but an unfortunate grooming accident the following year resulted in a fractured elbow.
-Kaitlin started working for us as a part-time receptionist while her elbow healed, and liked the position so much, she elected to keep her position at the desk!
+Kaitlin started working for us as a part-time receptionist while her elbow healed, and liked the position so much, she elected to keep her position at the desk and also helps out “in the back” as a veterinary assistant and kennel worker!
 Kaitlin is from the Siouxland area, and is a graduate of South Sioux City High School.
 Kaitlin is also a Marine Corps veteran.
 When she’s not answering the phones and helping schedule appointments (and so much more!), you can find Kaitlin hanging out with her own dogs, Kuma and Bella.

 Meathead came to South Sioux Animal Hospital in the fall of 2015, after being picked up by animal control.
 He had deep wounds in his neck and his ears had been damaged from what we suspect was recurrent frostbite.
 Meathead is positive for feline immunodeficiency virus (FIV), which is the cat-equivalent of HIV.
 Meathead has found a home here at the clinic as the resident office cat and you can often find him supervising the doctors while they write patient records, or curled up on a sunny chair in the break room.
 He especially loves when he gets new visitors that give him a head scratch and a snack!

-Tilly is our resident Russian tortoise.
-She came to live at South Sioux Animal Hospital in 2013.
-She has had a few homes in her life, so we aren’t quite sure how old she is (and a lady never tells!).
+Anastasia is our resident Russian tortoise.
+She came to live at South Sioux Animal Hospital in 2021.
+She came from a rescue organization, so we really don’t know much about her, or how she got a crack in her shell.
 Russian tortoises can live to be over 40 years old.
-Her favorite activities include burrowing in mulch and hiding in her log.
+Her favorite activities include basking under her heat lamp, burrowing in mulch and hiding in her log.
 She also enjoys her weekly spa day where she gets a warm water soak to help her stay hydrated.
 Her favorite snack is dandelion greens.